klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     q_fiqci        up      15:00          0/1/0/1 nid002153
     ```

+    The fourth column shows 4 numbers: The number of nodes that are currently fully or partially allocated
+    to jobs, the number of idle nodes, the number of nodes in one of the other possible states (and not
+    user-accessible) and the total number of nodes in the partition.
+When these nodes were written
+    a large number of nodes were suffering from hardware problems with the Slingshot network cards and
+    we were waiting for replacement parts which explains the thigh number of CPU nodes in the "other"
+    field.

     Note that this overview may show partitions that are not hidden but also not accessible to everyone.
 E.g.,
     the `q_nordic` and `q_fiqci` partitions are used to access experimental quantum computers that are only
     available to some users of those countries that paid for those machines, which does not include Belgium.